pranav9360/OS-Jackfruit/README.md

 From the logs:

-* Both containers continuously printed:
+* Both containers ran for approximately the same duration.
+* The output lines showed:

   ```
   cpu_hog alive elapsed=X accumulator=Y
   ```
-* The accumulator value represents the amount of computation done.
+* The accumulator represents the amount of computation performed.

-Comparing the two:
+Comparing the outputs:

-* `cpu_high` showed **faster growth in accumulator values**
+* `cpu_high` showed **faster increase in accumulator values**
-* `cpu_low` showed **slower progression over time**
-* `cpu_high` completed iterations more aggressively within the same time window
+* `cpu_low` progressed more slowly over time

-This indicates that the higher priority container received **more CPU time** than the lower priority one.
+* This indicates that `cpu_high` received **more CPU time slices**

 ---

 ### Analysis

-This behavior matches the working of the Linux **Completely Fair Scheduler (CFS)**:
+This behavior matches the Linux **Completely Fair Scheduler (CFS)**:

-* CFS assigns CPU time based on process weight derived from the `nice` value
+* CFS assigns CPU time based on process weight derived from `nice` values
-* Lower nice (higher priority) → higher weight → more CPU share
+* Lower nice → higher weight → more CPU share
-* Higher nice (lower priority) → lower weight → less CPU share
+* Higher nice → lower weight → less CPU share

-Since both workloads were CPU-bound (always runnable):
+Since both workloads were CPU-bound and always runnable:

-* The scheduler continuously distributed CPU between them
+* The scheduler continuously divided CPU time between them
 * The higher priority container (`cpu_high`) was scheduled more frequently
-* The lower priority container (`cpu_low`) received less CPU time
+* The lower priority container (`cpu_low`) received fewer CPU slices

 ---

 ### Conclusion

-From this experiment, we can conclude that:
+From this experiment, we conclude:

-* Linux scheduling is **priority-aware**
+* CPU scheduling in Linux is **priority-aware**
-* CPU-bound processes compete directly for CPU time
+* CPU-bound processes directly compete for CPU resources
-* Processes with higher priority consistently perform more computation
+* Higher priority processes perform more computation in the same time frame

-This demonstrates how the Linux scheduler balances:
+This demonstrates key scheduling goals:

 * **Fairness** → CPU distributed based on weights
 * **Throughput** → CPU fully utilized by runnable processes

-The observed behavior aligns with the expected design of the CFS scheduler.
+* **Efficiency** → minimal idle CPU time